learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 ## Fitting a model to data - A quick refresher

 The purpose of linear regression would be to fit a mathematical model (a straight line) in the parameter space  that best describes the relationship between day and sales.
-Simple linear regression attempts to fit a line (in a 2 dimensional space) to describe the relationship between two variables as shown in the example below:
+Simple linear regression attempts to fit a line (in a 2-dimensional space) to describe the relationship between two variables as shown in the example below:

 <img src ="images/new_regr_line.png" width="500">

-Following this, if you were to identify a relationship between the day and total number of sales, the goal would be to seek a function that describes this line, and allows to linearly map input data points (day) or **independent variable** to outcome values (sales) or **dependent variable** .
+Following this, if you were to identify a relationship between the day and total number of sales, the goal would be to seek a function that describes this line and allows us to linearly map input data points (day) or **independent variable** to outcome values (sales) or **dependent variable**.
 If you do this, you first assume that there is an underlying relationship that maps “days” uniquely to “number of sales”, that can be written in the function form as an equation of the straight line i.e.

 $$y = mx+c$$